Smoky Cape: Cape

-The cape was named Smoky Cape by Captain Cook when he passed it on 13 May 1770, writing of "a point or headland, on which were fires that Caused a great Quantity of smook, which occasioned my giving it the name of Smooky Cape".
-Smook was his usual spelling of smoke, the spelling for the cape now follows the modern spelling.
-The hills there were an important meeting place for aboriginal people from various surrounding areas, it's possible Cook saw fires from such a gathering.
+The cape was named Smoky Cape by Captain Cook when he passed it on 13 May 1770, writing of "a point or headland, on which were fires that caused a great quantity of smook, which occasioned my giving it the name of Smooky Cape".
+Smook was his usual spelling of smoke; the spelling for the cape now follows the modern spelling.
+The hills there were an important meeting place for aboriginal people from various surrounding areas; it's possible Cook saw fires from such a gathering.

 A lighthouse was proposed for the cape in 1886 and completed in 1891.
-Known as the Smoky Cape Lighthouse it was built from concrete and local granite aggregate in an octagonal shape at the highest point on the cape.
+Known as the Smoky Cape Lighthouse, it was built from concrete and local granite aggregate in an octagonal shape at the highest point on the cape.

 Fish Rock

-Fish Rock is a small bare rock which juts out of the sea just south-east of the cape.
+Fish Rock is a small, bare rock that juts out of the sea just south-east of the cape.
 It's a noted scuba diving location and home to various fish species.
-A 120-metre cave runs right under the rock and there are various gutters nearby where grey nurse sharks live.
+A 120-metre cave runs right under the rock, and there are various gutters nearby where grey nurse sharks live.
 The area is one of about a dozen in New South Wales recognised as critical for the shark, so fishing in the vicinity is restricted.